Plowshares movement

-On September 9, 1980, Daniel Berrigan (above), his brother Philip, and six others (the "Plowshares Eight") began the Plowshares Movement.
-They illegally trespassed onto the General Electric Re-entry Division facility in King of Prussia, Pennsylvania, where they damaged nuclear warhead re-entry vehicles and poured blood onto documents and files.
-They were arrested and charged with over ten different felony and misdemeanor counts.
+On September 9, 1980, Daniel Berrigan (above), his brother Philip, and six others (the "Plowshares Eight") initiated the Plowshares Movement.

 The Plowshares movement is an anti-nuclear weapons and Christian pacifist movement that advocates active resistance to war.
 The group often practices a form of protest that involves the damaging of weapons and military property.
-The movement gained notoriety in the early 1980s when several members damaged nuclear warhead nose cones and were subsequently convicted.
-The name refers to the text of prophet Isaiah who said that swords shall be beaten into plowshares.
+The movement gained public attention in the early 1980s when several members damaged nuclear warhead nose cones and were subsequently convicted.
+The name refers to the biblical text of prophet Isaiah who said that swords shall be beaten into plowshares.

 History

 The U.S. Plowshares group was deeply influenced by Catholicism and, in particular, the Catholic left movement of the late 1960s and the Catholic Worker Movement.
 The Plowshares movement takes its name from the idea of beating swords into ploughshares in the Book of Isaiah:

 And many people shall go and say, Come ye, and let us go up to the mountain of the L, to the house of the God of Jacob; and he will teach us of his ways, and we will walk in his paths: for out of Zion shall go forth the law, and the word of the L from Jerusalem.
 And he shall judge among the nations, and shall rebuke many people: and they shall beat their swords into plowshares, and their spears into pruning hooks: nation shall not lift up sword against nation, neither shall they learn war any more.